carbon-language/carbon-lang/docs/design/variadics.md

 A "pack expansion" is a syntactic unit beginning with `...`, which is a kind of compile-time loop over sequences called "packs".
-Packs are initialized and referred to using "pack bindings", which are marked with the `each` keyword at the point of declaration and the point of use.
+Packs are initialized and referred to using "each-names", which are marked with the `each` keyword at the point of declaration and the point of use.

 The syntax and behavior of a pack expansion depends on its context, and in some